General Education Student Learning Outcomes

 Humanities

 Identify, describe, and explain the history, underlying theory and methodologies used.
-Identify and analyze key elements, biases and influences that shape thought within the subject area.
+Identify and analyze the relevant factors that shape thought within the subject area.
 Approach issues and problems within the discipline from multiple perspectives.
 Communicate knowledge, thoughts and reasoning clearly and effectively.

 Mathematics